Skip to main content

 Drop-In Advising is currently being handled in person and via Zoom.

-• In-person: the CSS Advising Office is located at 1503 Mandler Hall
+• In-person: the CSS Advising Office is located at SSB 442

 • Remote: sign in to your Virtual Advising Center (VAC), select "Meet with Advisor," scroll to "Computational Social Science" and you will be placed in the advisors' queue for a Zoom meeting.